 Because the Company has not commenced production at any of its properties, and has not defined or delineated any proven or probable reserves on any of its properties, mineralization estimates for the Company's properties may require adjustments or downward revisions based upon further exploration or development work or actual production experience.
 In addition, the grade of ore ultimately mined, if any, may differ from that indicated by drilling results.
 There can be no assurance that minerals recovered in small-scale tests will be duplicated in large-scale tests under on-site conditions or in production scale.
-The resource estimates contained in the

-Company's filings with securities regulatory authorities, press releases and other public statements that may be made from time to time have been determined and valued based on assumed future prices, cut-off grades and operating costs that may prove to be inaccurate.
+The resource estimates contained in the Company's filings with securities regulatory authorities, press releases and other public statements that may be made from time to time have been determined and valued based on assumed future prices, cut-off grades and operating costs that may prove to be inaccurate.
 Extended declines in market prices for gold, silver, copper, iron or other metals may render portions of the Company's mineralization uneconomic and result in reduced reported mineralization.
-Any material reductions in estimates of mineralization, or of the Company's ability to extract this mineralization, could have a material adverse effect on the Company's results of operations or financial condition.
-The Company has not established the presence of any resources or any proven or probable reserves at any of its mineral properties.
-There can be no assurance that subsequent testing or future studies will establish any resources or proven or probable reserves at the Company's properties.
-The failure to establish proven or probable reserves at the Company's ability to successfully implement its strategies for long-term growth.
+Any material reductions in estimates of mineralization, or of the Company's results of operations or financial condition.
+The failure to establish additional proven or probable reserves could restrict the Company's ability to successfully implement its strategies for long-term growth.